Table of ContentsStep 1 - Inspect the Controller for DamageStep 2 - Disconnect Power and Station WiresStep 3 - Replace the Fuse

 Disconnect Power and Station Wires

-Refer to the illustrations below (depending on your controller type) for locations of connections, fuses, and cables.
+Refer to the illustration below for locations of connections, fuses and cables.

 2. Remove the fuse and set it aside.

 3. Disconnect the ribbon cable from the back of the command module as shown below.

 4. Disconnect the rain sensor if there is one.